super3/dup/README.md

-# upproof
+# dup
-Simple application to monitor uptime of nodes on a distributed network.
+Protocol and application for tracking node uptime on a distributed network.

 ## /
 URL: `http://example.com/`